twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 disassemble it for 1d2 responsive synth and 5 io and a random cypher.

+> A PC who fails a task
+can usually try again,
+but they must apply
+Effort on any attempts
+after the first one.

 ### 3. 역사 기록
 This dome is slightly smaller than the others and is located in the southwest part of the cave, near